luetkemj/jsrlt/tutorial/part9.md

 }
 ```

 You'll notice the onSetStartTime event.
-This will be used by our system to calculate what to render during the animation and when the animation has completed.
+This will be used by our system to calculate the current frame and determine when the animation is complete.

 While we're in here, add an animate property to the Effects and ActiveEffects components.
 This will allow us to add animations to our effects too!